 You must have a laptop and power cord!!
-All sections of the Protocol must be filled out on your computer and saved to the Jackson Drive.
-You must also have a flash drive and save your protocol to it, at least, nightly.
-It is to be left in your office, when in Metro.
+All sections of the Protocol must be filled out on your computer and saved to the Jackson Drive after Case Judging.
+You must also save your Protocol to the Working Protocols folder on the QMB drive.
 This ensures that if you are unable to complete the Review, the IQR Supervisor can continue and complete the Review.
-(If out of town, the flash drive will need to be delivered/given to the IQR Supervisor.)

-- □ A GPS is handy, if you have one, for the on-site visits. - It is critical that you be able to receive and transmit files electronically.
+- A GPS or navigation app is handy, if you have one, for the on-site visits. - It is critical that you be able to receive and transmit files electronically.
 Please test to be sure you can receive and transmit files BEFORE you begin a Review or come to training.
-This means that you need to have downloaded, are comfortable with using Word, Therap, SComm, prior to the onsite training.
-If you need assistance, contact your IQR Supervisor, or your Mentor for guidance. - You must ensure that your current contact information is correctly provided prior to each Review.
+This means that you need to have downloaded and are comfortable with using Word, Therap, S-Comm, iPhone hotspot, prior to the onsite training.
+If you need assistance, contact your IQR Supervisor, or your Mentor for guidance. - You must ensure that your current contact information is correct on the IQR contact list prior to each Review.
 You must be able to contact your IQR Supervisor for consultation.
-Again, training will be provided, but Paula Bigham is the contact person if you have any difficulties.
-When you experience problems, call her right away, at any time.
-Do NOT wait, she will help you get the problem resolved quickly.